 the first day of the fifth month after you become totally disabled; or

-the day after you cease to make regular contributions.
+the day after you cease to make regular contributions based on 100% of your contributory earnings prior to your leave.

-The disability waiver benefit continues until one of these events occurs:
+The disability waiver benefit continues until the earliest of the following events occurs:

-You return to work other than on an OMERS-approved rehabilitation program.
+you return to work with your OMERS employer or another employer (other than on an OMERS-approved rehabilitation program);

 The disability pension can begin on the later of: